 Formula to calculate (long term & short term) capital gain from the sale of agriculture land:

-For the computation of capital gain tax, it is required to trim the acquisition cost along with the cost of improvement from sales price.
+For the computation of capital gain on agricultural land, it is required to trim the acquisition cost along with the cost of improvement from sales price.

 Also Read: Capital Gains Tax On Shares